Bhupesh-Bajpai/CourseApp-MernFullStack/README.md

 ## AWS EC2 Testing

 For knowledge enhancement, this project has been tested on an AWS EC2 instance.
 While the primary development environment is local, testing on AWS EC2 provides valuable insights into deploying and running the Express server in a cloud environment.
-However, this project does not cover a full AWS deployment guide.

 Feel free to adapt and deploy this project to AWS as needed for your specific use case.